mjlux/mongoose-bread/docs/options.md

 > request.query.search = "best js tutorials"
 > will search 'title', 'description' and 'excerpt' for **best** or **js** or **tutorials**

+**enableAtlasSearch:`Boolean`** - default: false

+> 📢 **Only suitable for MongoDB Atlas Cluster with $search support**
+> Runs a query with $search operator for fullText Search.
+[Docs](https://www.mongodb.com/docs/atlas/atlas-search/)
+> in example
+> enableAtlasSearch = true
+> atlasSearchIndex: 'my-fulltext-search-index' <- required
+> searchableFields = ['title', 'description', 'excerpt']
+> request.query.search = "best js tutorials"
+> will search 'title', 'description' and 'excerpt' for **best js tutorials** and anything related

+**atlasSearchIndex:`String`** - default: ''

+> used in combination with enableAtlasSearch
+> is required if enableAtlasSearch is set to true
+> if ommited the search query will resolve in a regularExpression query
+> specifies the AtlasSearch Index created for fullText Search [Docs](https://www.mongodb.com/docs/atlas/atlas-search/)

 **blacklistedFields:`Array<String>`** - default: []

 > creates projection